Corporate Innovation Labs – Counter-Intuitive

 How do you use all those discoveries?

-You need to turn the counterintuitive situations on its head and redesign your thinking and innovation itself:
+You need to turn the counterintuitive situations with your current corporate innovation environment, on its head and redesign your thinking and innovation itself:

 - Find ways to identify, develop, empower and stimulate the best available talents

 - Leverage the market access to understand the needs and dreams of their customers

 - Going far beyond brainstorming and leveraging “neuro ideation” getting to truly groundbreaking innovation

 - Again leverage the market access to validate the extreme ideas that come out of the best possible ideation